cosmos/ibc/spec/app/ics-027-interchain-accounts/README.md

 Precondition: The user on the controller chain has registered an account on the host chain.
 The message that will be passed in must use an already registered account address.

-- 0.1 The user create a `executeTx` Tx2.
+- 0.1 The user creates a `executeTx` Tx2.
-- 0.2 The user sign Tx2 with the `icaOwnerAddress`.
+- 0.2 The user signs Tx2 with the `icaOwnerAddress`.
-- 0.3 The user send Tx2 to the controller state machine.
+- 0.3 The user sends Tx2 to the controller state machine.

-- 1.1 The controller state machine pass the transaction to the proper icaTxHandler.
+- 1.1 The controller state machine passes the transaction to the proper icaTxHandler.
-- 1.2 The `icaExecuteTxHandler` validate Tx2 and executes signatures checks over the `icaOwnerAddress` verifying this is the signer of Tx2.
+- 1.2 The `icaExecuteTxHandler` validates Tx2 and executes signatures checks over the `icaOwnerAddress` verifying this is the signer of Tx2.
 - 1.3 The `icaExecuteTxHandler` calls `sendExecuteTx`.

 - 2.1 The `sendExecuteTx` verifies that the `hostAccountIds` passed in are actually related to an already registered `hostAccountAddress` and that the messages array is not empty.